‘God’s Army’ protesters rally in Texas against migrant crossings

-EAGLE PASS (United States), Feb 4 — In trucks, vans and RVs, hundreds of people converged yesterday in southern Texas to rally against what they say is a migrant “invasion” and to demand tough new controls at the US border with Mexico.
+EAGLE PASS (United States), Feb 4 —In trucks, vans and RVs, hundreds of people converged Saturday in southern Texas to rally against what they say is a migrant “invasion” and to demand tough new controls at the US border with Mexico.

-The convoy decided to gather in this tiny town along the Rio Grande river, which forms the natural border between the United States and Mexico, as debate swirls again about how to address record high migrant crossings.
+The convoy gathered in the tiny town along the Rio Grande river, which forms the natural border between the United States and Mexico, as debate swirls again about how to address record high migrant crossings.

-And so it is at tiny Quemado that the activist group calling itself “We the People” — the first words in the preamble to the US Constitution — decided to meet and make their anger known.
+In Quemado this weekend, conservative activists, including a group calling itself “We the People”—the first words in the preamble to the US Constitution—met to make their anger over immigration known, rallying under the slogan “Take our border back.”

-One of the event’s organisers, suggesting holy backing for their cause, has called those massing here “God’s Army”.
+One of the event’s organisers has called those massing here “God’s Army,” suggesting holy backing for their cause.

-Under the slogan “Take our border back,” these activists, traveling in convoys from the across the United States, have been arriving in towns along the border to camp — and protest — this weekend.

-“Migration on the border is out of control,” 43-year-old Robyn Forzano, who was guarding the entrance to the Quemado ranch where protesters were meeting, told AFP.
+“Migration on the border is out of control,” said 43-year-old Robyn Forzano, who was guarding the entrance to the Quemado ranch where protesters were meeting.

-“We’re being invaded and, you know, ultimately we have to be able to control what’s happening,” he said, echoing Republican leaders and conservative media pundits in recent weeks.
+“We’re being invaded and, you know, ultimately we have to be able to control what’s happening,” he told AFP, echoing Republican leaders and conservative media pundits in recent weeks.

 Many arriving vehicles bore signs supporting former president Donald Trump, the Republican favorite in this fall’s election, or blasting his likely opponent, incumbent Biden.